 I study the sustainable outcome of individual consumers making decisions on vaccination.
 A vaccine gives benefits in terms of reduced illness severity, but it may result in side effects or disutilities.
+Benefits and disutilities vary across consumers.
 A vaccine also gives rise to an externality; an illness infection likelihood decreases when more individuals get vaccinated.
-A

-Vaccination Equilibrium is the vaccination rate that results from consumers' uncoordinated vaccination decisions.
-A single consumer cannot affect the total vaccination mass, so will not internalize the reduced-infection infection.
+A Vaccination Equilibrium is the vaccination rate that results from consumers' uncoordinated vaccination decisions.
+A single consumer cannot affect the total vaccination mass, so will not internalize the reduced-infection effect.
 A Vaccination Equilibrium is never first best precisely because of the lack of internalization.